Kizzocraft/demo-repo/README.md

 # Tutorial on how to use Github

-Learning some tutorial on how use github.
+Learning some tutorial on how use github!.